-Ja-Cheol Koo, Heung-Min Son and Bum-Kun Cha: The top 3 South Koreans in Bundesliga history
+Heung-Min Son, Bum-Kun Cha and the top 5 South Koreans in Bundesliga history

-"I didn't know anybody and no one came with me," Son later explained.
+"I didn't know anybody and no one came with me [from home]," Son later explained.
 "I felt so alone but so humble, because everyone was helping me.
-Sometimes, I missed Korea.
-But I wanted to play professional football in Europe and this was what I had to do.
+Sometimes I missed Korea, but I wanted to play professional football in Europe and this was what I had to do.
 Van Nistelrooy helped me a lot.
 He saw my first training session and he talked to me, told me I was a good player.
 He gave me confidence and I want to thank him for that."

 Having scored 24 minutes into his Bundesliga debut against Cologne in October 2010, Son continued to go from strength to strength and enjoyed a breakout 2012/13 campaign, notching 12 goals and two assists to help Hamburg finish in an impressive seventh place.
 Bayer Leverkusen came calling that summer, securing Son's services for a club record fee.

-Völler's prediction turned out to be fairly accurate.
+Völler's prediction proved to be true.
 Son helped Bayer to a top-four finish in each of his two seasons at the club, hitting double-figures along the way, and also shone on the European stage.
 He netted five Champions League goals in the 2014/15 season and might have scored more had Leverkusen’s run not ended with an agonising penalty shootout defeat against Atletico Madrid in the last 16, before his summer 2015 move to England with Tottenham.

 Comparisons with Bum-Kun Cha - the first South Korean to play in the Bundesliga - were inevitable.